-With restrictions of movement meaning that we're spending an increasing amount of time at home, we're all looking for new things to do and different ways to stay entertained during this period of confinement.
+We're all looking for new things to do and different ways to stay entertained during this period.
 Music is one thing that a lot of people are turning to.
 Its ability to embody a range of emotions and to connect to all of us on different levels makes it a comfort during these uncertain times.
 Join Head of Music Programmes, Dr Catherine Hocking, each week as she shares a selection of some of her favourite pieces.

-At present, the brief opportunities to enjoy nature outside feel even more special.
+The brief opportunities to enjoy nature outside feel special.
 Waking with the noisy early dawn chorus, I'm always surprised by the sheer numbers of different birds that live in the neighbourhood.
 I am fortunate to live within walking distance of Attenborough Nature Reserve so occasionally my daily exercise allows me to spend some moments observing its wildfowl inhabitants.
 Birdsong has long been an inspiration to composers and the following are a handful of my favourites.

 EINOJUHANI RAUTAVAARA – CANTUS ARCTICUS